Let's Settle This: Is Burning Candles & Incense At Home Bad For Air Quality?

 The other important part of candles is the type of wax.
 Paraffin wax candles (extracted from petroleum) have been found to produce higher levels of alkenes and toluenes than other wax types, though it's unclear whether they emit enough to be a human health concern.

-Basically, for every study out there that says burning candles is dangerous, there's another that says it's totally safe in moderation.
+Basically, for every study1 out there that says burning candles is dangerous, there's another that says it's totally safe in moderation2.
 With such inconclusive evidence, your best bet is seeking out candles and incense from makers that prioritize healthy ingredients.

 How to choose better candles and incense and use them safely.